MERIT BADGES & SERVICE PROJECTS

 Mammal Study: Scouts will learn about the unique life systems of mammals while working on projects to help them.
 Through this badge students will experience history, ecology and the scientific method as related to mammals native to New Jersey. ~3 hours. $30 per scout.
 3 scout minimum.

 Fish and Wildlife Management: Scouts will study wildlife identification and learn about the management of fish and other wildlife such as birds and mammals.
-Through a hike, time spent in the classroom and a home study students will discover how they can be a positive influence on wildlife through proper management. ~4 hours with continued home study after program completion.
+Through a hike, time spent in the classroom and a home study students will discover how they can be a positive influence on wildlife through proper management. ~3 hours with project and continued home study required after program completion.
 Completes merit badge at the end of a home study recording backyard bird activity. $30 per scout.
 3 scout minimum.

 Sustainability: *Eagle required Merit Badge Start living a more sustainable lifestyle by trying out sustainable practices at home and recording how you’ve impacted the world.
 This badge requires homework.
 Two sessions, the first one ~1 hours, the second, ~2 hours. $30 per scout, 3 scout minimum.
 These trips, along with homework, completes the full merit badge.